-Other studies have optimized transform parameters specifically for perceptual compression (e.g., [14, 15]), but these were generally limited to optimizing weighting matrices for the DCT.
-Models that use "matched" non-linear transformations as a means of converting to/from a more desirable representation of the data are known in the machine learning literature as autoencoders [16].
+The earliest instance of a linear transform optimized for signal properties may be the Karhunen-Loève transform (KLT), or principal components analysis (PCA).
+The DCT was originally introduced as an efficient approximation to the KLT for a separable autoregressive process of order 1 [12].
+Other studies have optimized transform parameters specifically for perceptual compression (e.g., [13, 14]), but these were generally limited to optimizing weighting matrices for the DCT.
+Models that use "matched" nonlinear transformations as a means of converting to/from a more desirable representation of the data are known in the machine learning literature as autoencoders [15].
 However, we are unaware of any work that directly aims to optimize discrete entropy.

-We assume uniform quantization in the transform domain, and use dithering to relax the discrete optimization problem into a differentiable one.
-Dithering was used in some early image coders [17], but generally does not improve rate- distortion performance.
+We assume uniform quantization in the transform domain, and replace quantization with additive uniform noise to relax the discontinuous problem into a differentiable one.
+We find that this method empirically outperforms results obtained by ignoring the effects of the discontinuous quantizer on the backpropagation of gradients (not shown).
+Under the presented conditions, adding noise is equivalent to performing dithered quantization [16].
+Dithering was used in some early image coders [17], but generally does not improve rate-distortion performance.
 To our knowledge, it has not been used as a form of continuous relaxation for optimization purposes.
 While uniform quantization has been shown to be asymptotically optimal [18], it is well known that dead-zone quantization generally performs better for linear transform coding of images.
 Here, we demonstrate empirically that the use of nonlinear transforms with uniform quantization allows equivalent or better solutions, and our framework provides a means of finding these transforms.